 William Henry was appointed to the army by George Washington a good friend of his father.

 Harrision served at Fort Washington which was close to modern day Cincinnati.
-It was a small fort with thiry-five houses in the area.
+It was a small fort with thirty-five houses in the area.
 He later served under General Anthony Wayne.
 Wayne's nickname was "Mad Anthony."

 He fought along side of "Mad Anthony" at the Battle of the Fallen Timbers.
 (So called because a tornado had knocked down and broken many of the trees.

 William Henry Harrison served in the Indian wars in the NW territory, War of 1812.
 The Battle of Thames and Tippeconoe made him famous.